Androstane/NestedBD/README.md

 # NestedBD

 NestedBD is a BEAST 2 package for inference of evolutionary trees (topologies and branch lengths) from single-cell copy number profiles.
+We are working on making NestedBD availalbe through BEAST2 Package Manager.
+Currently, if you would like to use NestedBD it can be installed mannuly bt using BDaddon.zip as described in section "Installation".
+If you would like to mannuly the package build from source file (which is also in this repository), see Section "Build the Package".

 ### Build the Package
-We are working on making NestedBD availalbe through BEAST2 Package Manager.
-Currently, if you would like to use NestedBD it can be installed mannualy by building from the source file contained in this repository.

 #### Prerequisite
 Apache Ant needs to be installed.